RahmaEzzatHassan/Handwritten-layout-recognition-/CONTRIBUTING.md

 "Recipient" means the individual or legal entity that initially received the Contribution.
 "You" or "Your" means the Contributor.
 Grant of License Subject to the terms and conditions of this Agreement, You hereby grant to Recipient and to recipients of software distributed by Recipient a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license, under Your applicable intellectual property rights, to use, reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
-Use of DIGINOTE Name and Design You agree not to use the name "DIGINOTE" or any design elements associated with the Project for any purpose without prior written permission from Recipient.
 Your Representations You represent that You are legally entitled to grant the above license.
 If Your employer(s) has rights to intellectual property that You create that includes Your Contributions, You represent that You have received permission to make Contributions on behalf of that employer, that Your employer has waived such rights for Your Contributions to the Project, or that Your employer has executed a separate CLA with Recipient.
 AgreementYou agree to the terms and conditions of this Agreement by providing Contributions to the Project.
 This Agreement may not be amended except in writing signed by both parties.
 Please indicate your acceptance of the terms of this Agreement by signing below: